 The benefits of implementing an ESOP, for both the employer and employee, can be considerable.
 In fact, research overwhelming shows that ESOP companies have improved performance, higher profit and better staff retention compared to non-ESOP companies.

-You can find out more about planning for successful leaders of tomorrow in your business.
+You can find out more about planning for successful leaders of tomorrow in your business here.

 Secure local jobs certificates – building & construction, cleaning, security, traffic management and services worth over $200,000

-On 19 January 2019 the new Secure Local Jobs Code (the Code) will come into effect in the ACT.
-The Code will replace the current Industrial Relations and Employment (IRE) Certificate.
+The Secure Local Jobs Code (the Code) came into effect in the ACT on 19 January 2019.
+The Code replaced the Industrial Relations and Employment (IRE) Certificate.

 In order for businesses to apply for ACT Government work, they will need to obtain a Code Certificate.
 In order to get that certificate, businesses will be required to engage an approved auditor to assess whether they meet the requirements to obtain a certificate.
 Caitlin Meers and Emily Shoemark are both approved auditors.

 Businesses will need to provide their auditor with information relating to insurance, tax, superannuation, work health and safety, collective bargaining and payment of wages.